 Giving a bank the option to increase systematic risk dramatically increases the moral hazard posed by bailouts or deposit insurance, which makes capital regulation much more important.
 Figures 16 and 17 show how capital regulation impacts a bank's choice between the $\rho=0$ safe strategy and the $\rho=1$ gambling strategy.
+Without capital regulation, banks faced with generous bailouts or deposit insurance will choose the gambling strategy in order to maximize the expected private benefits of these interventions.

-Tight capital regulation helps mitigate the additional moral hazard a choice of ρ creates and makes banks less willing to gamble.
+Tight capital regulation (high h) helps mitigate the additional moral hazard a choice of ρ creates and makes banks less willing to gamble.
 Capital regulation increases tax costs and reduces the value of the bank, regardless of which strategy it pursues.
-However; it reduces the payoff of the gambling strategy by much more because in addition to increasing tax costs, it increases the amount bank investors lose in default.
+However, it reduces the payoff of the gambling strategy by much more because high equity requirements increase the "skin in the game" of bank investors by increasing the amount they lose in default.
 This makes the gambling strategy relatively less attractive which makes the bank more likely to choose the safe strategy.
 A bank financed almost-entirely by equity would not purse the gambling strategy even if all liabilities were insured.
 As capital regulation is eased, banks pursue the gambling strategy more often.
 In the extreme, when there is no capital regulation, a bank chooses the gambling strategy if more than 74% of its liabilities are insured deposits or it has a 24% chance of receiving a debt guarantee in the event of failure.

-An equity capital requirement of h=0.08, as in our model of the Basel Standardized Approach, means that the bank gambles if insured deposits make up more than 71% of liabilities or the chance of a bank debt guarantee is greater than 30%.
+An equity capital requirement of h = 8%, as in our model of the Basel Standardized Approach, means that the bank gambles if insured deposits make up more than 71% of liabilities or the chance of a bank debt guarantee is greater than 30%.
 Given that the average level of deposit insurance is well above that and there is arguably a high chance of government bailouts, current capital regulation may be insufficient, at least to the extent that banks can manipulate their risk.
 Unreported, when we implement the same approach using the Vasicek-style IRB capital regulation, we get similar results with less severe moral hazard.
 The efficiency cost analysis from the previous section indicates that doubling current equity requirements would not be especially costly and Figures 16 and 17 show strengthening capital regulation in this manner would curb a bank's incentive to gamble.

 Beyond the level of capital regulation, Figures 16 and 17 show that moral hazard increases with the degree of bailouts and deposit insurance.
 To prevent misbehavior, a bank that faces higher moral hazard needs tighter capital regulation.
 A bank that is funded primarily with insured deposits should be subject to stricter equity requirements, as should a bank that is implicitly too-big-to-fail.
 These banks have stronger incentives to misbehave, and capital requirements that take this into account could increase efficiency.
-Basel III includes additional capital requirements for systemically important financial institutions, and we suggest that banks funded primarily by deposits should be subject to similar regulation.29
+Basel III includes additional capital requirements for systemically important financial institutions, and we suggest that banks funded primarily by deposits should be subject to similar regulation.33